Showing posts with label modernism. Show all posts

 I venture to suggest that from a long haul historical standpoint:

-- Cobra and the other European thinking artists will be seen as the true initiators of the unification of Europe as an antidote against barbarity.
-As such Cobra could well appear as an early gravedigger of modernity opening the way for later first steps into early post modernity.
+• Cobra and the other European thinking artists will be seen as the true initiators of the unification of Europe as an antidote against barbarity.
+As such Cobra could well appear as an early gravedigger of modernity opening the way for later first steps into what comes after modernity.

 Constant.
 Untitled (Copenhagen), 1949. oil on canvas.
 55 x 60 cm.

-- The market success of abstract expressionism will be seen as the seeding gound of "whatever is art" and the free fall into the visual absurdities characterizing the end of modern art.
+• The market success of abstract expressionism will be seen as the seeding ground of "whatever is art" and the free fall into the visual absurdities characterizing the end of modern art.

-To have a feel of how the works of modernity differentiate from what is to come, here are some exemples of early post modern babble.
-No doubt this is early post modern learning,for, post modernism will take many decades if not centuries to mature.
-We have indeed to aknowledge that Post-modernity can only grow into fertile ground and this ground is represented by the completion of the expansion of modernity to the 4 corners of the world.
-This will undoubtedly take a long time.
+To give a feel of how the works of modernity and post-modernity differentiate from what is to come, here are some examples of early After-modernity babble.
+No doubt this is early post modern learning, for, what comes after modernity will take many decades if not centuries to mature.
+We have indeed to acknowledge that what comes after modernity can only grow into fertile ground, if I may say so, and this ground is unfortunately represented by the completion of the expansion of modernity to the 4 corners of the world which inevitably ensures -- the maximization of all the side-effects of Modernity, and their convergence which sets in motion a raft of feedbacks among themselves...

 Werner Horvath: "Hundertwasser's Dream".
 Oil on canvas, 50 x 70 cm.